unicornlang/unicorn/README.md

 # Unicorn🦄

 Unicorn is a programming language that trancompiles to object oriented C code that is idiomatic and readable.
-The `unicorn` command also offers a library agnostic helper macro for JSON and JSX, data mutability and ownership checks, and can generate documentation that uses markdown.
+The `unicorn` command also offers a library agnostic helper macro for JSON and JSX, and can generate documentation that uses markdown.

 Unicorn can be used totally side by side with normal C and abandoned easily (if more distraction than it's worth) leaving clean readable C. Linguistically, unicorn is a superset of C99 and does not hamper your ability to write C99 and is primarily oriented toward structure, inferences, checks, and shortcuts of the existing spec.
 This project is meant to augment one's experience with C.